Katya Henry Flaunts Curvy Booty In Thong Bikini On Instagram

 The model wore her hair down and her dark locks were brushed behind her back.
 She also rocked a pair of sunglasses in her hair and accessorized with a bracelet and rings.

 Katya stood in a room with golden yellow walls.
 There were two large tiers of windows that overlooked the ocean and the skies were clear.
-Sunshine streamed into the space and although the cutie stood in the shadows, her skin glowed.
+Sunshine streamed into the room and although the cutie stood in the shadows, her skin glowed.
 Moreover, she stood in between a blue couch and a small table.

-The image has been liked over 215,800 times by her adoring followers with many people stopping by the comments section to gush about her good looks.
+The image has been liked more than 215,800 times by her adoring followers with many people stopping by the comments section to gush about her good looks.

 “The best booty on IG,” complimented a supporter.